web-extend/web-extend/docs/api/web-extend.md

 npx we [options] [command]
 ```

 `we` is a shortened form for `web-extend`.
-They are equal, but the `we` command only can be used after the `web-extend` tool installed.
+They are equal in function, but the `we` command only can be used after the `web-extend` tool installed.

 ## web-extend init